 What is a typical day like if you’re an in-patient?

 Each day usually starts around 7:30 for breakfast then leads into time periods of exercise, personal break time, therapy groups, one-on-one with the psychiatrist and visiting hours, which intertwines between lunch and dinner.
 The day concludes around 8:30 in the evening.
-There are generally 9 to 10 cigarette breaks a day.

 How do I keep in touch with my family or friends?